1. Home

 Comminuted fractures

-Overaggressive stripping of the periosteum may cause devitalization of the bone with subsequent necrosis.
-The use of miniplates or wires in comminuted fractures is not recommended because extrusion of the plate, wound dehiscence and unsightly appearance of the dorsal nasal skin over the plates or wires may occur.
+Overaggressive stripping of the periosteum may cause devitalization of the bone with subsequent necrosis/resorption.
+The use of miniplates or wires in comminuted fractures is not recommended because extrusion of the plate, wound dehiscence, and unsightly appearance of the dorsal nasal skin over the plates or wires may occur.

 Associated fractures

-In case of associated NOE, frontal sinus and/or Le Fort II, or Le Fort III fractures the use of microplates may be necessary to fix nasal bones and the frontal process of the maxilla.
+In the case of associated NOE, frontal sinus, Le Fort II, or Le Fort III fractures, the use of microplates may be necessary to fix nasal bones and the frontal process of the maxilla.

 Grafting

-Bone or cartilage grafting may be necessary in severely comminuted nasal bone fractures.
+Bone or cartilage grafting may be necessary for severely comminuted nasal bone fractures.
 When inserting the graft, the following points should be respected:

 Disarticulation of upper lateral cartilage

-Internal packing of the nose to support the upper lateral cartilage should be performed in an attempt to reestablish the preinjury relationship between the nasal bone and the upper lateral cartilage.
+Internal packing of the nose to support the upper lateral cartilage should be performed to reestablish the preinjury relationship between the nasal bone and the upper lateral cartilage.

 4. Splinting